-We Perform Michel Kikoine art authentication.
-Michel Kikoine appraisal.
-Michel Kikoine certificates of authenticity (COA).
-Michel Kikoine analysis, research, scientific tests, full art authentications.
+We perform Michel Kikoine art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Michel Kikoine or we will sell it for you.

 Michel Kikoine was an Impressionist painter born in Belarus, who would become known for his beautiful landscapes.
 He began studying art as a boy at the Kruger School of Drawing in Minsk, the Belarusian capital.
 Here he met and became friends with fellow artists Soutine and Kremegne whom he remained friends with all his life.
 At the age of 19, Kikoine moved to the Montparnasse district of Paris with his two friends to pursue his artistic career.

 While in Paris, Kikoine studied at the Ecole Nationale Superieure des Beaux Arts.
 Among his many teachers were Pissarro and Cezanne, whose teachings would have a lasting impression on the artist.

 Because of his artistic training and the time that he was active, Kikoine is considered to be an artist from the School of Paris.
 Like his masters, Kikoine would employ rich beautiful colors in bold strokes to create an Impressionist style.
 He would also typically sign his work “Kikoine” somewhere on the front of his canvas.